Monday, April 21

 CALLING ALL USHERS!
 Your assistance is requested!
 Be a part of a great day and come celebrate a wonderful milestone with your friends.
 The requirements are:

 This year’s spring picnic will take place April 26 at 12 pm in the NRH Plaza.
-Wesley Fellowship will provide all major food items, but student contributions are welcome!
-This year we are planning to coordinate one or two large group games, including (but not limited to) ultimate frisbee and football.
+Wesley Fellowship will provide all major food items, but students, employees and friends are welcome to contribute to the feast as well!
+This year we are planning to coordinate one or two large group games, including (but not limited to) ultimate Frisbee and football.
 Children's entertainment and lawn games will also be available during the picnic.
 For more information please contact firstname.lastname@example.org.

 WIDER COMMUNITY ANNOUNCEMENTS: